tuaminx/betterhome/yi-hack-support/README.md

 # yi-hack-support
-This is the supporting script for who is using hacked rom of Xiaomi Yi Smart camera
+This is the supporting script for whom using hacked rom of Xiaomi Yi Smart camera

 (https://github.com/fritz-smh/yi-hack)